phrounz/project-euler-perl/README.md

 # project-euler-perl
 Some solutions for projecteuler.net in Perl.
-Most are dirty brute force ways, but hey.
+Most are dashed off dirty brute force solutions, but hey.

 ## 1
 ```perl